Ronnie Brewer: The Basketball Tournament

 Ronnie Brewer played for Team Arkansas in the 2018 edition of The Basketball Tournament.
 In 2 games, he averaged 8 points, 5 rebounds, and 1.5 blocks per game.
 Team Arkansas reached the second round before falling to the Talladega Knights.

 Coaching career

-Arkansas (2021-present)

 On July 20, 2021, Brewer was hired by his alma mater, the University of Arkansas, as the recruiting coordinator for the men's basketball team under head coach Eric Musselman.
 Prior to the start of the 2023–24 season, Brewer was promoted to assistant coach.

 Personal life

 Brewer is cousins with Detroit rapper Guilty Simpson.